Nature and Scope

 World’s fairs are a truly interdisciplinary subject.
 They engage topics as diverse as globalization and city planning to visual culture, bubble-gum and a global public, and this resource aims to reflect this breadth by including as wide a range of material types as possible.
 From the governmental records of early financial appeals and delicate international diplomacy, minutes and correspondence of fair committees and plans and design concepts, to contemporary ephemera (tickets, pamphlets, posters), personal accounts and official guidebooks; a huge range of angles of enquiry are made possible.

 The first fair represented in this resource is what many consider the first world’s fair, the Great Exhibition of the Works of Industry of All Nations at the Crystal Palace in London, 1851.
 The latest case study is Montreal’s Expo 1967, but there are documents as recent as Milan’s (successful) bid to host Expo 2015.
-The largest concentration of documents relate to fairs from the late Victorian-early Edwardian era of 1880-1920; the ‘golden age’ of expositions when neighbouring cities raced to outdo each other – sometimes hosting rival fairs in the same year.
+The largest concentration of documents relate to fairs from the late Victorian-early Edwardian era of 1880-1920; the ‘golden age’ of expositions when cities raced to outdo each other – sometimes hosting rival fairs in the same year.

-While there are documents for host nations from every continent, the historical focus of international expositions (and therefore this resource) is Northern European, North American and – in the twentieth century in particular – East Asian.
+While there are documents for host nations from every continent, the historical focus of international expositions (and therefore this resource) is Northern European, North American, Australian and – in the twentieth century in particular – East Asian.
 Throughout the centuries, however, countries from all over the world participated in world’s fairs not only as displayed but as active displayers, and can be discovered in this resource.

-While over 200 fairs are represented, there are nine core collections relating to nine expositions that we have deemed the ‘case-study fairs’.
+While over 200 fairs are represented, there are ten core collections relating to 12 expositions that we have deemed the ‘case-study fairs’.
 For these fairs, we sourced material from specifically curated ‘exposition’ collections, with the intention of presenting as complete a view of that fair as possible from the most robust collections that exist.
 To discover more about our partner institutions, please visit the Participating Archives page.

 For more information on our selection process and to browse the material by case study, visit the Fairs page.